UPDATED: September 14, 2015

 The easiest way to set the scene for such a party would be through choosing right clothes.
-The 1920s were revolutionary for women's style, so your attire as well as that of your guests should reflect that distinct style!
+The 1920s were revolutionary for women's style, so your Great Gatsby party dress as well as that of your guests should reflect that distinct style!

-In dresses, the waistline was lowered to the hips, hemlines were raised, and corsets were thrown out for the first time in hundreds of years.
+Your The Great Gatsby themed party dress should resemble women's fashion of the 1920s era.
+The waistline was lowered to the hips, hemlines were raised, and corsets were thrown out for the first time in hundreds of years.
 Discarded corsets were now replaced with girdles or absolutely no support at all.
 Having a boyish figure was valued in this era; many women tried to have flat chests, bobbed their hair, and started to wear trousers.

-To accessorize, women would wear fashionable headbands, cloche hats, and long strands of beads.
-Dress shoes had a small heel, and would end below the ankle.
+To accessorize your Great Gatsby party outfits, women should wear fashionable headbands, cloche hats, and long strands of beads.
+Dress shoes should have a small heel, and should end below the ankle.

 HOW TO GET THE LOOK

 HalloweenCostumes.com has a wide variety of costumes for adult or tame parties.
 For the more adult parties, you can slip into something sexy like this costume: